RELIANCE ON KEY CAPITALS

-SCRAP PROCESSINGHulamin operates an aluminium reclamation operation which consists of a shredding line, de-coater and induction furnace which is used to process light and coated scrap to produce aluminium sows that are fed into the three slab production lines.
+Hulamin operates an aluminium reclamation operation which consists of a shredding line, de-coater and induction furnace which is used to process light and coated scrap to produce aluminium sows that are fed into the three slab production lines.
 A R300 million investment in a scrap sorting, processing and recycling facility was approved in 2013.
 In the third quarter of 2015, the recycling facility came online and is in the process of ramping up to full capacity.

-|SOCIAL RELATIONSHIP AND INTELLECTUAL CAPITAL|
+SOCIAL, RELATIONSHIP AND INTELLECTUAL CAPITAL

 Government support for the aluminium industry, including government’s stance on: